vairamuthushanmugavel/vairamuthushanmugavel/README.md

 ### Hi there, I'm Vairamuthu Shanmugavel 👋

 - 🏢 currently working at Zoho Corporation.
-- 💎trying to get one percentange everyday 😁
+- 💎trying to get one percentange better everyday 😁
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I like to play chess